North Korea resumes insults of 'erratic old man' Trump

 He pointed to remarks by Trump on Sunday that Kim had “far too much to lose” and did not want to interfere with an upcoming U.S. presidential election.

-Those comments indicate Trump is “an old man bereft of patience,” the North Korean official said.
+Those comments indicate Trump is “an old man bereft of patience”, the North Korean official said.
 “As he is such a heedless and erratic old man, the time when we cannot but call him a ‘dotard’ again may come.”

+Another senior North Korean official, Ri Su Yong, issued a separate statement saying Trump should stop using abusive language that may further offend Kim.

+Trump should think twice if he does not want to see “bigger catastrophic consequences”, said Ri, a vice chairman of the ruling Workers’ Party Korea, adding that North Korea will make a final judgment by the end of this year.

-North Korea had lauded a “special relationship” between the leaders even as it criticized other U.S. officials and their “gangster-like” demands during deadlocked talks.
+North Korea had lauded a “special relationship” between the leaders even as it criticized other U.S. officials.
 However, Pyongyang bristled last week after Trump again referred to Kim as “Rocket Man”, a nickname Trump used early in his term.

-On Sunday, North Korea carried out what it called a “very important” test at its Sohae satellite launching station, a rocket-testing ground that U.S. and South Korean officials once said Pyongyang had promised to shut down.
+On Sunday North Korea said it carried out a “very important” test at its Sohae satellite launching station.

-Commercial satellite images taken on Saturday by Planet Labs showed vehicles and equipment likely to be used in a rocket engine experiment, said Jeffrey Lewis, the director of the East Asia Nonproliferation Program at the Middlebury Institute of International Studies in California.
+Jeffrey Lewis, director of the East Asia Nonproliferation Program at the Middlebury Institute of International Studies in California, said satellite pictures of the site showed vehicles and equipment likely to be used in a test of a rocket engine, which were visible on Saturday but no longer present on Sunday.

-“They are mostly gone on Dec.
-8, but the ground appears to have been disturbed by the exhaust from the test,” Lewis said, citing photos captured on Sunday.
+“The ground appears to have been disturbed by the exhaust from the test,” he added.

-Asked on Monday if it had been an engine test, a spokeswoman for South Korea’s defense ministry said site monitoring and detailed analysis were under way with U.S. intelligence authorities.
+South Korea’s defense ministry said the site was being monitored and analyzed along with U.S. intelligence authorities.

 Kim Jong Un has warned he may take a “new path” if the United States fails to address his demands.
-Observers have said that path might include the launch of a space satellite, which would help North Korea demonstrate progress in its rocket capabilities without returning to overt military provocations, such as firing an intercontinental ballistic missile (ICBM).
+Some experts say that might include the launch of a space satellite, which would help North Korea demonstrate progress in rockets without returning to overt military provocations, such as firing an intercontinental ballistic missile (ICBM).

-Kim Yong Chol, the North Korean official, said Trump should try to “stop the second-hand” of a clock ticking toward conflict, instead of sticking to “bluffing and hypocrisy that sound rather abnormal and unrealistic”.

-“We have no intention to reconsider what we should do in the future, and will not feel worried about our future action,” he said in the English-language dispatch on KCNA.

 Some South Korean experts said North Korea may have tested a solid fuel rocket engine, which could allow it to field ICBMs that are easier to hide and faster to deploy.